kanaka/mal/README.md

 ```

 ### GNU Guile 2.1+

-Guile implementation was created by @NalaGinrut.
+*The Guile implementation was created by @NalaGinrut.*

 ```
 cd guile